 ‘Earthquake Bird’ centers Lucy Fly (Alicia Vikander), who works as a translator in Tokyo, and though she usually feels distant from her surroundings, she prefers to stay far away from her family.
 One day, the Japanese police approach her at her office and take her in to investigate the murder of her friend, Lily.
 This is when she begins to look back at all the events that rippled into her devastating present.

-Somewhere during her lonely monotonous existence in Tokyo, she ends up running into a charming photographer, Teiji, who shows some interest in clicking pictures of her.
+Somewhere during her lonely, monotonous existence in Tokyo, she ends up running into a charming photographer, Teiji, who shows some interest in clicking pictures of her.
 Soon, the two of them start spending a lot of time together, and to fulfill her own longing for acceptance, Lucy gets really attached to him.
 Later, one of Lucy’s old friends, Lily, shows up in Japan.
-Though a little reluctant about it at first, Lucy accepts her company and the two form a rather unlikely friendship.
+Though a little reluctant about it at first, Lucy accepts her company, and the two form a rather unlikely friendship.
 Lucy’s obsession with Teiji starts to drive her insane when Lily and Teiji start getting closer to each other.
-With this, a tense love triangle sets in which, not only fuels Lucy’s jealousy, but also forces her to face the demons of her grim past.
+With this, a tense love triangle sets in, which not only fuels Lucy’s jealousy but also forces her to face the demons of her grim past.

 Lucy Fly: “Death Follows Me”

 In the first few minutes of the film, a Japanese lady gives Lucy a small tree as a present for her birthday.
-One look at this tree and Lucy is reminded of a memory from her past.
+One look at this tree reminds Lucy of a memory from her past.
 At this moment, the film presents a mysterious abutting shot of a tree and only further explores this memory much later.
 After being interrogated by the police for a very long time, an old cop finally starts warming up to her and asks her if she’s guilty about something from her past.
 This is when she starts recalling an event that is the “deeper source” of her guilt towards the murder of her friend.

 She tells him how she would often climb a tree as a child and would then just sit there and read a book.
-But one day, her brothers showed up there along with other boy scouts and started throwing stones and pine cones at her.
+But one day, her brothers showed up there along with other Boy Scouts and started throwing stones and pine cones at her.
 This is when her brother, Marcus, picked up a sharper stone, but before he could swing it at her, she jumped off the tree.
 With this, Marcus toppled over and ended up piercing his own head with a sharp nail, budging out of a plank on the ground.
 This is where her skewed sense of lifelong guilt was initiated.

 The Ending: Is Lucy a Murderer or a Victim?

-The film makes you believe that, out of jealousy, Lucy might have killed Lily but it was actually Teiji who killed her.
+The film makes you believe that, out of jealousy, Lucy might have killed Lily, but it was actually Teiji who killed her.
 Teiji is more like a psychotic predator who lures vulnerable women and then kills them.
 Even his so-called ex-girlfriend, Sasha, was probably one of his victims since he had a folder full of her pictures as well.
 There is one incident where he even gets really mad at Lucy for looking at his old pictures.

 Why Does Lucy Lie to the Cops?

-According to Lucy, after being forced to believe that “Death follows her”, she blames herself for the fact that Lily, in one way or the other, ended up becoming a victim of Teiji’s ulterior motives.
+According to Lucy, after being forced to believe that “Death follows her,” she blames herself for the fact that Lily, in one way or the other, ended up becoming a victim of Teiji’s ulterior motives.
 In the last few scenes of the film, she even recalls an incident where Lily had approached her to apologize, but she just disbanded all her pleas and asked her to go away.
 So when she tells the cops that she killed Lily, she actually believes that she did.

 Was Lucy Hallucinating?